uzma024/FaceRec/README.md

 ---

 > When i first saw the attendance management system as a topic for the Microsoft Engage program, instantly the picture of my professors consuming our whole break to take attendance clicked in my mind.
 > Attendance system through face recognition not only automates the entire process and saves time, but it also reduces the chances of unfare advantage and proxy.
-It can also be further extended to avoid spoof detection.
+It can also be further extended to avoid spoof.

 ## MODEL SELECTION